LogtalkDotOrg/logtalk3/tools/lgtdoc/xml/NOTES.md

 	of the available optional parameters (type `cscript lgt2md.js help` or `lgt2md.sh -h`; depending on your Logtalk installation, you may simply need to type `lgt2md` in order to run the script).

+- `lgt2rst.sh` and `lgt2rst.js`
+	Sample scripts to batch convert XML files to  reStructuredText files.

+	The scripts should be called from the directory containing the XML files you wish to convert.
+Call the scripts with the help option for a description of the available optional parameters (type `cscript lgt2rst.js help` or `lgt2rst.sh -h`; depending on your Logtalk installation, you may simply need to type `lgt2rst` in order to run the script).

 - `lgt2txt.sh` and `lgt2txt.js`
 	Sample scripts to batch convert XML files to text files.